 (posted: May 9, 2017)

-expert competitors.
-The FRILS strive to lift each other up and
+to expert competitors.
+The FRILS strive to lift each

-shotgun and ammo, though there will be shotguns and
+bring a shotgun and ammo, though there will be shotguns and

 ammo available to try out.
-Lady members need also to possess/wear a Shooter's
+Lady members need also to

-at any sports or outdoors type store, Wal-Mart, Harbor Freight or
+be purchased at any sports or outdoors type store, Wal-Mart,

 The Chapter will also provide the clay pigeons for this